liuhuigmail/liuhuigmail.github.io/_pages/students.md

 permalink: /students/
 author_profile: true
 ---
-I am always seeking bright and self-motivated students.
-If you are interested to work with me, please email me or drop by my office.
+<a>I am always seeking bright and self-motivated students.
+If you are interested to work with me, please email me or drop by my office.</b>

 Here is a list of graduate students in my lab: